-While the overall expression length is similar compared to Eq.
+While the overall expression length is similar compared to Eqs.
 (10) and (11), no nested nonlinear operators occur in Eq.
 (12).
-An overview of the S_L predictions of the developed model (BFGS-MC) at representative p and T values in comparison to the asymptotic model (ASYM) by Göttgens et al. [42] is presented in Fig. 4.
+An overview of the $S_L$ predictions of the developed model (BFGS-MC) at representative p and T values in comparison to the asymptotic model (ASYM) by Göttgens et al. (1992) is presented in Fig. 4.
 The prediction accuracy of $\hat{S}L^{\text{BFGS-MC}}$ improves noticeably over the asymptotic model, in particular towards high equivalence ratios.
 Therefore, we summarize that the gradient-informed GEP framework distinctly outperforms the standard training approach for this use case and derives a model exceeding the popular asymptotic model.
 Additionally, model complexity regularization with custom symbol complexities allows steering the model development towards desired model structures.

-3.3.
-Subgrid-scale modeling
+3.3 Subgrid-Scale Modeling

 Large eddy simulations are one of the most important methods for turbulence simulation and have been widely applied in various areas, e.g. in aerospace engineering.
-LES obtain large-scale flow structures by solving filtered Navier-Stokes equations, while the effects of subgrid-scale structures on the large-scale structures are approximated by SGS models [50, 51, 52, 53].
-As current models do not universally produce accurate predictions, improving the modeling of the SGS terms remains a focus of LES studies.
+LES obtain large-scale flow structures by solving filtered Navier-Stokes equations, while the effects of subgrid-scale structures on the large-scale structures are approximated by SGS models (Smagorinsky 1963; Lilly 1967; Pope 2001; Sagaut 2006).
+As established SGS models have inherent limitations, e.g. an excessive dissipation predicted by the Smagorinsky model (Vreman et al. 1997), and no overall satisfactory model has emerged from multiple decades of research (Gamahara and Hattori 2017), developing closure models for LES remains an active area of study.

-For this use case, we consider incompressible turbulence for which the filtered continuity and momentum equations [53, 54] are where $\tilde{\cdot}$ denotes filtered variables and is defined for the velocity u as
+For this use case, we consider incompressible turbulence for which the filtered continuity and momentum equations (Sagaut 2006; Meneveau and Katz 2000) are where $\tilde{\cdot}$ denotes filtered variables and is defined for the velocity u as